-The Annual Meeting of Stockholders of Fluent, Inc. (the "Company") will be held on Wednesday, June 5, 2019 at 11:00 a.m., Eastern Time, at 300 Vesey Street, 9th Floor, New York, New York 10282 to consider and vote on the following proposals:
+The Annual Meeting of Stockholders of Fluent, Inc. (the "Company") will be held on Wednesday, June 3, 2020 at 11:00 a.m.
+The Annual Meeting will be completely virtual.
+You may attend the meeting, submit questions, and vote your shares electronically during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/FLNT2020.
+At the meeting you will be asked to consider and to vote on the following proposals:

-- (1) To elect five directors to serve for a one-year term until the 2020 Annual Meeting of Stockholders or until a successor is duly elected and qualified; - (2) To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2019; - (3) To hold a non-binding advisory vote to approve our named executive officers' compensation; and - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.
+- (1) To elect five directors to serve for a one-year term until the 2021 Annual Meeting of Stockholders or until a successor is duly elected and qualified; - (2) To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020; - (3) To hold a non-binding advisory vote to approve our named executive officers' compensation; and - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.

-The Board of Directors has fixed the close of business on April 23, 2019 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
+The Board of Directors has fixed the close of business on April 24, 2020 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.

 The enclosed proxy statement contains information pertaining to the matters to be voted on at the annual meeting.
-A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 is being mailed with this proxy statement.
+A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 is being mailed with this proxy statement.